 Why it matters:

-How to calculate it:
+How to calculate burn rate:

-Burn Rate = Monthly Operating Expenses - Monthly Revenue.
+Burn Rate = Monthly operating expenses - Monthly revenue

 Pro tip: